awsdocs/amazon-transcribe-developer-guide/doc_source/API_UpdateMedicalVocabulary.md

 # UpdateMedicalVocabulary<a name="API_UpdateMedicalVocabulary"></a>

-Updates an existing vocabulary with new values in a different text file\.
+Updates a vocabulary with new values that you provide in a different text file from the one you used to create the vocabulary\.
 The `UpdateMedicalVocabulary` operation overwrites all of the existing information with the values that you provide in the request\.

 ## Request Syntax<a name="API_UpdateMedicalVocabulary_RequestSyntax"></a>